People are always interested in the origins of the esoteric, and all that is part of human nature is one.

 Take, for example, electricity.
 All the abstract ideas related to this subject, like potentials, energy levels, atomic structure, etc. are the ones that are taught to children and adolescents.
 A high degree of imagination is essential to visualize these precepts, which necessitates the students to be well aware of its practical applications at home, in industry and elsewhere in our world.
 To take this into account, as the students are likely to be unaware of such usage, we resort to heavy investments in sophisticated learning aids and frequent visits.
 Whereas, when it comes to the relatively attractive ideas connected with this, like operation of complex mechanisms of daily use, these are reserved for those doing higher studies and research.
 Also, in this case, the actual equipment or system can be shown to the students while discussing the methods of its use, discounting the need for any other aid.

 Now suppose it was the other way.
-The young ones are taught about the use of complex machinery of our daily life, at home, office, bank etc., and those in the higher studies and research learned about the fundamental precepts.
+The young ones are taught, rather familiarized, about the use of complex machinery of our daily life, at home, office, bank etc., and those in the higher studies and research learned about the fundamental precepts.
 The young one would have been naturally attracted to learning, as, they can easily identify the practical utility of those ideas with one’s own life, and would have had a natural affinity to learn well and stand out easily, at all times.
 Whereas, when it comes to the abstract, fundamental, ideas, those doing higher studies and research would have been already inclined to mastering these topics, having seen them in many a phenomenon that necessitated such precepts for greater erudition.
 Even without the need for considerable investment and complex learning aids, training would have completed successfully.

 To understand this further, let us go into the mechanism of learning itself.
 For all natural things, it begins with a 'bird's eye view', and followed by our appreciation of its imagery at varying perspectives.
 In this light, let us re-examine the term ‘study’.
 I mean what we should have been gaining and what we actually will gain.